blairfrandeen/datum/README.md

 - See `requirements.txt` for full list of modules.

 ### Pulling measurement data from NX with `nx_get_measurements.py`
 Open a work part or assembly that has saved measurement features.
 Use the `Measure` tool and ensure that `associative` is checked under settings - the measurement should show up in the feature navigator.
-Give your measurement a meaningful name such as `MASS`, `SURFACE_AREA` or `DIAMETER`.
+Give your measurement a meaningful name, ideally based on the component.
+All valid measurements such as points, vectors, surface area, distance, mass, volume, MOI, POI, etc. will be saved.

-> NOTE: Only numerical measurements are supported.
-Points, vectors, and lists will be skipped.

 Ensure the developer tab is activated in NX.
 See the [NXOpen_Python_tutorials](https://github.com/Foadsf/NXOpen_Python_tutorials) repository for instructions.

 Press ALT+F8 to open the journal interface.
-Navigate to where you saved `nx_get_measurements.py` and run it.
+Navigate to where you saved `nx_journals/nx_get_measurements.py` and run it.
 If you manage to get `tkinter` to work with the NX python installation, you should get a popup window asking where to save the measurement data.
 Otherwise it will save your data to `C:\Users\<your_username>\Documents\datum\nx_measurements.json`.

 #### Adding `tkinter` to the NX installation
 Some additional functionality (file picker) can be added to the NX Python installation.
 This is hacky af, and at your own risk.